 Bleeding Hearts do well in zones 3 to 9 and will bloom in late Spring.
 This showy perennial is rabbit-tolerant and prefers well-drained, fertile soil that’s sheltered from direct sunlight.

 There’s nothing like watching a beautiful Fall garden grow as the season changes to cooler temperatures.
-The Autumn Anenome, which comes in various colors, is the perfect shade perennial for a Fall garden that is lush with ferns and other foliage-rich plants like the Fireworks Goldenrod.
+The Japanese Anenome, which comes in various colors, is the perfect shade perennial for a Fall garden that is lush with ferns and other foliage-rich plants like the Fireworks Goldenrod.

 These beauties are known to spread quickly in moist and fertile soil.
 Plant them in the Spring in zones 4 to 8 for August and September bloom.
 Autumn Aneomes are deer tolerant and can also tolerate some sun!